Panda: A pretrained forecast model for chaotic dynamics: Acknowledgements

-\begin{ack} JL was supported by the UT CSEM Fellowship.
+JL was supported by the UT CSEM Fellowship.
 AB was supported by the UT PGEF Fellowship and the Basdall Gardner Memorial Fellowship.
 WG was supported by NSF DMS 2436233 and NSF CMMI 2440490.
 This project has been made possible in part by Grant No.\ DAF2023-329596 from the Chan Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation.
-The authors acknowledge the Biomedical Research Computing Facility and Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing computational resources. \end{ack}
+Financial support for this publication results from grant CS-CSA-2026-075 from Research Corporation for Science Advancement.
+Computational analyses were performed using the Biomedical Research Computing Facility at UT Austin, Center for Biomedical Research Support (RRID: SCR\_021979).
+The authors acknowledge the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing computational resources.